-Want to know the best free things to do in Liverpool?
+Are you looking for the best free activities in Liverpool?
 The saying goes, “The best things in life are free,” and the city of Liverpool couldn’t live any further up to the expectations if it tried!

 Liverpool is a city for everyone to enjoy and explore.
-From stunning cathedrals to breath-taking docks and museums, taking in the city, whether you’re a local or a visitor, doesn’t have to cost a thing.
+Whether you’re a local or a visitor, taking in the city, from stunning cathedrals to breath-taking docks and museums, doesn’t have to cost anything.

 Royal Albert Dock